hgamboa/nova-adv-inst/lab10-mobile.md

 You should see a page asking you to insert your raspberry's IP.
 Type the IP and click connect.

 After your raspberry connects, you should see a number of different graphs.

+### Goal three - Adapt the code

+Change the server.py file to send data from the Arduino analog channel 1.

+Afterwards, try to add another chart to receive data from analog channel 2.